wusui/march_madness_2025/README.md

 ## Further details

-The following are steps run by march_madness
+The following are steps run by march_madness:

 #### get_entries

-The players get extracted and a a file named NAME_brackets.json is created.
+The picks made by each entrant get extracted and a a file named NAME_brackets.json is created.
 This file contains a dict indexed by entrant name.
 The value of each entry is a list of picks made (first round is the first 32 entries, second round is the next 16 entries...)

 #### get_reality